From Angry Calls to Self-Serve Clarity: Bonus Interest Tracker

 We mapped the product criteria and user journey to identify friction points in tracking bonus interest.
 By analysing app interactions, call centre logs, and user feedback, we uncovered transparency gaps that led to confusion and high support demand.
 These insights shaped our design hypothesis.

-Competitors Analysis
+Competitor Analysis

 Prototyping